 Starting your own club is an incredibly rewarding experience.
-Aside from sprucing up your resume, you’re also giving back to the UON community and get to make a ton of friends along the way.
+Aside from sprucing up your resume, you’re also giving back to the University of Newcastle community and get to make a tonne of friends along the way.
 But like all good things – it comes with its challenges.
 Building your club from the ground up can be a huge task.
 We spoke with Student Engagement Leader, Fiona Mundie, on how to get your club off to a flying start.

 Your club must be different

 The Uni is home to more than one hundred clubs.
 If they aren’t suited to your interests, there’s nothing holding you back from starting your own.
 But you can’t just start a new version of a club which already exists; it must be something different.

 You can find a full list of the clubs and societies here.

 To start a club you need at least 10 members , and 80% of these members need to be current University of Newcastle students.
 Not sure where to find students who are keen on joining?
 Fiona suggests one of the easiest ways to gauge interest is by discussing it with your friends or the people in your classes at uni.

 “It might be people in your tute group, or people you meet with after a study group, or people in your lecture to see if there’s that interest, and if someone else is [willing] to help you.”